Anne Kjersti Suvdal

 Anne Kjersti Suvdal (born 30 July 1987) is a former Norwegian handball player who last played for Storhamar HE.

-She was a part of the Norwegian squad at the European championship in 2006, but was dropped from the national team shortly after.
+She was a part of the Norwegian squad at the European Championship in 2006, where Norway won gold medals.
+She was however dropped from the national team shortly after.

 In November 2017, after making a comeback for Storhamar HE after giving birth, she ended her career.